Plus, two more reasons to reject the “fix”.

 The uninsured are not a tiny sliver of DPC subscribers.
 A recent survey put their numbers at about a quarter of DPC patients, and many DPC docs say 30-40% in their own practice.
 Indeed, a January NPR piece on the use of DPC by HDHP holders immediately prompted the DPC Alliance to vigorously advise the public that the economically disadvantaged are the “focus” of quite a few direct primary care practices.

 The middle class HDHP group predominantly join DPC for mixed reasons of economy and concierge-like convenience, making a relatively good situation even better.
 Many of them — surely those with the most discretionary spending ability — are able to save.
 The low income uninsured on the other hand, enter DPC subscriptions to make the best of a bad situation, and they have essentially nothing to bank.

-The Primary Care Enhancement Act and similar initiatives seek to provide substantial tax subsidies for direct primary care subscription fees, but these flow only to those who have BOTH high deductible health insurance plans AND enough income to be able to save some.
+The Primary Care Enhancement Act and similar initiatives seek to provide substantial tax subsidies for direct primary care subscription fees, but these flow only to those who have BOTH high deductible health insurance plans AND enough spare income to facilitate actual savings accounts.
 But this kind of “fix” does less than nothing to those on the other side of the income/insurance divide; for them, the “fix” actually makes things worse.

 Economics 101 teaches that government subsidies increase the price of the subsidized goods or services.
 The middle-class DPC members with insurance may, or may not, see net benefit from a subsidy; since the supply of family physicians is tight, most of the subsidy will probably flow to the providers as increased subscription fees.
 In any case, what low income DPC members will get from a “fix” is higher subscription fees.